karimLG/docs/yocto/startup.md

 ```bash
 MACHINE=<machine> bitbake <image>
 ```
->![warning] `EXTRA_IMAGE_FEATURES` clearing (in `dc/build/conf/local.conf`) should be considered as the sources and symbols are making the produced images way bigger.
+>Note: `EXTRA_IMAGE_FEATURES` clearing (in `dc/build/conf/local.conf`) should be considered as the sources and symbols are making the produced images way bigger.

 # Add a DC SSH access
-SSH a access is useful for remote debugging.\
+SSH a access is useful for remote debugging.
  >**![warning]
 TODO SSH access**

 [![][home]](#startup-yocto-for-dcs)